 3. Is the strained liquid going to be an effective cleaning agent?
 Where I live in Southern California we’re still under drought water-usage rules.
 I don’t want to waste a couple washer loads of water with useless detergent if I don’t have to.
 Your thoughts would be greatly appreciated!
 Pat

-Dear Pat: Let’s start with the Homemade Laundry Detergent issue—clumping, or as you call it “crystalized lumps.”
+Dear Pat: Let’s talk about this clumping, or as you call it “crystallized lumps.”
 This happens for me and I’ve heard from lots of readers who experienced the same thing.
 I notice this happening not right away, but maybe a couple of weeks after I make up a new batch of detergent.

 I’ve been conducting my own research on this and am satisfied (not alarmed) by what I have learned.
 These crystals are completely harmless, if only slightly annoying.
-I shake the container in an attempt to break them up, but usually end up with some at the end, and I always use them at the end in a load of laundry.
+I shake the container in an attempt to break them up, but even if some remain at the end, I use them as if they were still liquified.

 Our recipe for how to make laundry detergent instructs you to mix the borax and washing soda with hot tap water to dissolve them before proceeding with the other ingredients.
-That’s the way I have always done it but nave been experimenting with changing that to regular cold tap water.
-While this has not stopped the crystallization completely, I believe I see less of it—and significantly enough that I have amended the recipe to just water, not “hot” water.
-Instead, mix with cold water and shake well.
+That’s the way I have always done it but have been experimenting with changing that to regular cold tap water.
+While this has not stopped the crystallization completely, I believe I see less of it—and significant enough that I have amended the recipe to mix with cold water and shake well.